-- The FlashTools 16W start window with the Communication Setup tab will now appear. - Click on the + sign in front of the phyCORE string to expand the view and to see all available modules.
-Select the phyCORE-167 in the target hardware list.
+• The FlashTools 3 start window with the Connect tab will now appear.

+• Select the phyCORE-XC167 in the target hardware list in the Connect window.
+Click on the + sign in front of the phyCORE string to expand the view and to see all available modules.